2021: A SPAC odyssey – TechCrunch

 There are a number of ways to take a private company public: You can pursue a traditional IPO, sell a chunk of shares at a set price and start trading.
-You can direct list, and merely start to trade.
+You can direct list and merely start to trade.
 You can host a hybrid auction-offering, like what Unity did.

 Hell, Google showed us back in the day that a reverse-Dutch auction is possible, after which no one else deigned to try it.

-And then there’s the blank-check method: Instead of taking your company private, some rich people list a pile of hungry money instead, and then go hunting for a private company to merge with.
+And then there’s the blank-check method: Instead of taking your company private, some rich people list a pile of hungry money instead and then go hunting for a private company to merge with.
 If you consent, the money bucket and your actual company merge, renaming themselves after your operating entity.
 This is a SPAC-led debut.

 The Exchange explores startups, markets and money.
 Read it every morning on Extra Crunch, or get The Exchange newsletter every Saturday.